 My self-written texts usually contain plenty of common words and phrases that native speakers of English use in everyday conversation.
 However, it’s important not to get excited and stressed in the face of so much new and interesting lexis.

-If a text contains twenty unfamiliar vocabulary items, I think that it would be impractical to focus on all of them.
+If a text contains twenty unfamiliar vocabulary items, it would be impractical to focus on all of them.
 Therefore, choices have to be made.
-Concentrating on, and creating personalised sentences with, six to eight words and phrases might be more manageable than trying to memorise all of the lexis.
+Concentrating on, and creating personalised sentences with, six to eight words and phrases is more manageable than trying to memorise all twenty vocabulary items.

 My motto is: “Deep learning of a few is better than shallow learning of a lot”.

 It’s no secret that I’m crazy about collocations.
 I’m absolutely convinced about the value of learning them when it comes to developing fluency and avoiding monotonous speech using the same old words and phrases.

 You need to create true, personalised sentences which contain a target collocation.
-If you create sentences about situations which are familiar to you, you automatically create a deeper bond each target collocation.
-Henceforth, there’s a better chance of successfully retrieving both target collocation and whole personalised sentences in future conversations.
+If you create sentences about situations which are familiar to you, then you automatically create a deeper mental bond with each target collocation.
+Therefore, there’s a better chance of successfully retrieving both target collocation and whole personalised sentences in future conversations.

 You should come up with true and meaningful sentences which contain this collocation.
 Writing “I never make complaints” is too obvious.
 If you don’t like making complaints, go a bit deeper: “I don’t like making complaints because I’m quite a timid person who tends to avoid trouble”.

-Read about my beliefs about the effective memorisation of vocabulary and collocations here.
+Do read about my beliefs regarding the effective memorisation of vocabulary and collocations.

-During Skype lessons with students, it’s common for me to note down some of the mistakes they make when speaking.
+During Skype lessons with students, I always note down some of the mistakes they make when speaking.